antimatter15/drag2up/README.md

 [INSTALL HERE](https://chrome.google.com/extensions/detail/bjgjolhpdlgebodaapdafhdnikagbfll) ← probably what you want to do

+[FOLLOW ME ON TWITTER](http://twitter.com/antimatter15) (probably not as important, but a more significant motivation for improving this)

 Okay, so now I'm going to write a semblance of a readme file.
 Hopefully, there's really not that much to read about, this project is the source code behind the infinitely awesome drag2up extension (for lack of a better name).
 It was at one point up2drag/updrag and now lift/airfoil sounds like a pretty decent although undescriptive name.
 Either way, blah blah blah, here's a readme.